 - Topping: Vegan whipped cream, shaved chocolate, raspberries, rose petals

 - Chop dark chocolate and transfer to a microwave-safe bowl.
-Microwave in 30 second intervals, stirring well between each interval, until completely melted.
+Microwave in 20 second intervals, stirring well between each interval, until completely melted.
 Set aside to cool.

 - Add aquafaba to a stand mixer and start beating on high.
 After about 5 minutes, add cream of tartar and continue beating until stiff peaks form (total, this takes about 10 minutes).
-Add sugar, salt and vanilla bean paste and continue beating until well incorporated.
+Add sugar, salt and vanilla and continue beating until well incorporated.